ricardolopezg/myhome/.swm/community-controller-overview.8e8th8hy.sw.md

 ---
 title: Community Controller Overview
 ---
+# Main classes/functions/files related to Community Controller

-This document will cover the Community Controller in the MyHome project.
+The `CommunityController` class contains several methods for handling community-related requests.
+These include `createCommunity`, `listAllCommunity`, `listCommunityDetails`, `listCommunityAdmins`, `listCommunityHouses`, `addCommunityAdmins`, `addCommunityHouses`, and `removeCommunityHouse`.
+Each of these methods corresponds to a specific HTTP request and uses the `CommunityService` and `CommunityApiMapper` to process the request and generate a response.This document will cover the Community Controller in the MyHome project.
 We'll cover:

 1. What is the Community Controller
 2. The main classes/functions/files that are related to the Community Controller